ArduPilot/ardupilot_wiki/common/source/docs/common-MAVLink2-signing.rst

 - To setup the autopilot to use a key from the list, press the ``USE`` button on a key while connected.

+You can check if the link is now signing by clicking "Stats..." under the comm port drop down box used for selecting which port to connect.

 - To remove and disable signing for a connected autopilot, press the ``Disable Signing`` button.

+Use
+===

+Once the autopilot is using signing, USB connections are unaffected, but any link via a SERIAL port using MAVLink2 protocol will only respond to MAVLink commands if they are signed with the key the autopilot is using.
+But links will still receive telemetry updates even if they are not using singing with the active key.

+When you connect Mission Planner over a link that is signing, it will see if it has the correct key stored in its keys table that you would have setup previously.
+If it does, the connection will use that key and commands will be acted upon by the autopilot, including parameter download at connection.
+If you connect, but parameter download does not occur, then the key was not present.
+Add the key, and re-connect.

+[copywiki destination="plane,copter,rover,planner"]